sameeriron42/sync2way/README.md

 - This will take care of the outward sync part.
 For the inward sync instead of having single `/webhook` endpoint.
 - We will define two seperate routes `/webhook/stripe` and `/webhook/salesforce`.
 Add these routes in respective service dashboard when we create new webhook trigger.

-### How can product's customer catalog be extended to support other systems like invoice catalog?

-- For integration of systems like invoice catalog, we can take advantage of OOPs design pattern.
-- Any invoice is guaranteed to have the basic customer details that we built in customer catalog along with additional info like bill-no, amount, due etc.
-- We can take advantage of Class based views instead of functional based views and use patterns like Inheritance and Mixins.
-- In this case Invoice-catalog Class will inherit from Customer-catalog Class.
-Which provides ability to resuse methods and also extend functionality according to it needs.
-- Other integrations like SQL table will maintain a foriegn key to customer table.
-The message that we publish to the queue will have source id like "`invoice`" or "`customer`", so that our worker can act accordingly.
-Webhooks will maintain seperate routes for seperate systems.